 In his experience, it is unlikely that he will develop these niche ideas in the future.

-In 2025, the phrase "passion project" is reminiscent of Too Kyo Games and their The Hundred Line: Last Defense Academy, which came out exactly as it was conceived.
+In 2025, the phrase "passion project" is reminiscent of Too Kyo Games and their The Hundred Line: Last Defense Academy, which came out exactly as intended.
 Despite its success, the developers risked debt and bankruptcy.
 In today's environment, Itsuno's approach — packaging bold ideas into commercially attractive formats — seems reasonable.